dnsimple/dnsimple-support/content/articles/redirector.markdown

 ---

-The URL redirector is a special feature provided by DNSimple that you can use to redirect a host name to another URL.
+The redirector is a special feature provided by DNSimple that you can use to redirect HTTP requests sent to a host name to a different URL.

 This feature can be used, for example, to redirect the www version of a domain the non-www hostname.
 Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.